geneontology/geneontology.github.io/_docs/download-mappings.md

 ## Using and citing cross-references and mappings

-If you have used a mapping in a publication or presentation, please ensure that you cite both the GO project and the source of the mapping (detailed below).
-See the [GO citation guide](/docs/go-citation-policy/) for citing the GO project.
+If you have used a mapping in a publication or presentation, please ensure that you cite both the GO knowledgebase and the source of the mapping (detailed below).
+See the [GO citation guide](/docs/go-citation-policy/) for citing the GO knowledgebase.

 ## Cross-references format